openfga/openfga.dev/blog/list-users-announcement.md

 ## How to use it?

-ListUsers is available in OpenFGA starting [v1.5.4](https://github.com/openfga/openfga/releases/tag/v1.5.4).
+ListUsers is available in OpenFGA starting with [v1.5.4](https://github.com/openfga/openfga/releases/tag/v1.5.4).

 To be able to call this API, you must turn on this flag on the server: `--experimentals enable-list-users`.
 Be sure to also check out the various configuration flags that were added to control its behavior.